Which Of The Following Is A Microeconomic Topic

 1. Supply and Demand: The foundation of microeconomics lies in understanding supply and demand.
 The law of demand states that, all else being equal, as the price of a good increases, the quantity demanded decreases.
 Conversely, the law of supply states that as the price of a good increases, the quantity supplied also increases.
 The point at which supply and demand intersect determines the market equilibrium price and quantity.

 2. Elasticity: Elasticity measures the responsiveness of one variable to a change in another.
-For example, price elasticity of demand measures how much the quantity demanded of a good changes in response to a change in its price.
+Take this: price elasticity of demand measures how much the quantity demanded of a good changes in response to a change in its price.
 If demand is highly elastic, a small change in price will result in a significant change in quantity demanded.

 3. Market Structures: Microeconomics analyzes various market structures, each characterized by different levels of competition.
 These include: